 - a.
-There are two types of staff employed by the tea room, regular staff and shift supervisors. - b.
+There are two types of staff employed by the Tea Room, regular staff and shift supervisors. - b.
 Regular staff are responsible for: - i.
 Arriving at least five minutes early for each shift. - ii.
 Working all scheduled shifts, or finding a replacement for the shift if unable to fulfill it. - iii.
 Having full knowledge of the products and point of sale systems. - iv.
 Demonstrate the utmost attention to health and safety guidelines when handling food or beverages. - v.
 Be comfortable and familiar with all aspects of product and promotional initiatives. - vi.
 Reading, understanding and abiding by Tea Room policy. - vii.
 Maintaining the cleanliness of the full Tea Room uniform and wearing the uniform to all shifts, as well as maintaining a clean personal appearance. - viii.
 Upholding the image and standards of the Tea Room while in uniform, including not wearing any part of the uniform when not on shift. - ix.
 Following the directions of the shift supervisor. - x.
 Maintaining the cleanliness of the Tea Room. - xi.
-Understanding and abiding by the Engineering Society ethics policy. - $\ensuremath{\mathsf{c}}.$ Shift supervisors have the same responsibilities as regular staff, as well as: - i.
+Understanding and abiding by the Engineering Society ethics policy. - c.
+Shift supervisors have the same responsibilities as regular staff, as well as: - i.
 Directing the staff on shift. - ii.
 Understanding and effectively using the demerit system. - iii.
-Filling out incident and demerit report forms as needed. - iv.
-Filling out and submitting shift reports to Manager-On-Duty - v.
-Being a leader for Tea Room staff at all times, and contacting the manager on duty as needed. - vi.
+Filling out incident and demerit report forms as needed.

+- iv.
+Being a leader for Tea Room staff at all times, and contacting the manager on duty as needed. - v.
 Completing all additional jobs as stated by the Shift Supervisor Operations Manual.